gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy muttered.
 She looked around wildly.
 The door they had come through was closed.
-*All* the doors were closed—there was no way out!
+*All* the doors were closed—they were trapped!

 "Quick!"
 she shouted to Sindy.